 ~Jean Toomer, author of Cane

-Starlette is a natural shepherd of words and people, leading both to their best and fullest expression.
-She has served as an associate and interim pastor, professional coach for church starters, retreat leader and speaker.
-She presently serves as the Minister to Empower Congregations with the D.C.
+Starlette is a natural shepherd of words and people, leading both to their authentic expression.
+She has served as an associate and interim pastor, professional coach for church starters, retreat leader and speaker, both nationally and internationally.
+Starlette presently serves as the Minister to Empower Congregations with the D.C.
 Baptist Convention and the principal architect of a race-less world.
 She is a graduate of both Buffalo State College and Colgate Rochester Crozer Divinity School.

 Tired of the color- codes and living the prepackaged existence of a racialized life, she now builds a world without race.
 Proclaiming the race-less gospel, Starlette strips race of its pseudo- foundational position in the construction of human identity by challenging its purpose in the Christian life.
 A visionary, she calls for persons to join her in living a race- less life, seeing themselves as human beings rather than racial beings.